arcadeJHS/hotel-crawler-nest/README.md

 This project has a crawler that performs scraping in the page `http://lecanton.com.br/` and collects the data of the available hotels.

-This project could be used as an application backend and accessed by REST endpoints.
+This project could be used as an application backend and accessed by public REST endpoints.

 ## Basic Usage